 Physical Effects of Stress on Fertility

 When the body feels stress, it immediately goes into protection mode.
 Life preservation ranks higher than reproduction, so getting pregnant when stress levels are high can be difficult.
 This has nothing to do with a physical inability to conceive, but with genetic wiring.
-Stress was once defined as physical threat.
+Stress was once defined as a physical threat.
 Today, we react to emotional and perceived stressors in the same way we react to physical stressors.
 The body does not know the difference and thus reacts the same in both situations.
-With stress levels high, menstrual cycles can be thrown off cycle or cease all together.
+With stress levels high, menstrual cycles can be thrown off cycle or cease altogether.
 This can make ovulation prediction and conception extremely difficult.

 Mental Effects of Stress on Fertility

-Sex was once viewed as a means of maintaining population.
-With billions of people living on the planet today, population is no longer an issue.
+Sex was once viewed as a means of maintaining the population.
+With billions of people living on the planet today, the population is no longer an issue.
 Getting pregnant is no longer a necessity, but a desire some couples have to experience with each other.
 An emotional link is often associated with sex and conception in today’s society.
 When stressed, two people may not be physically in tune enough to have sex at all, let alone conceive.

-Prolonged stress and extreme stress can even effect erectile function.
+Prolonged stress and extreme stress can even affect erectile function.
 Men who have trouble achieving or maintaining an erection may be caught up in the cycle of infertility.
 Inability to maintain an erection due to stress causes more stress and thus more erectile dysfunction.

 Couples trying to conceive need to step back and take inventory of stress levels in work and home life.
 Irregular periods, erectile dysfunction, and intimacy issues all attribute to fertility.
 Once stress problems are recognized, couples can seek out solutions that reduce stress, regulate menstrual cycles, and help them to naturally conceive.